 - Do you take prescription or over-the-counter medications or supplements?

-- When did you begin to have cold intolerance?
+- When did you begin to experience cold intolerance?

 - Are your symptoms getting worse?